Somerset Towns and Villages

 Stay in Bath

 Keep up-to-date with what’s on in Somerset - from new business openings to special events, county-wide stories and more - with our regular blog updates.

-Somerset's Fascinating Facts
+No. 31 Somerset Fascinating Facts

 We're proud that the below businesses share our vision for the county and sponsor our organisation.